A Chiastic Reconfiguration Of Zechariah 1-6

 Chapter 2 11b I will live among you and you will know that the Lord Almighty has sent me to you.

-This pivot indicates that the coming Messiah (Archangel Michael, the speaker of this passage) will literally live among the Israelites (Isaiah 9:6), and rule the New Israel for God and Christ.
-It will be clear to Israel that the Messiah was sent by God.
+The coming Messiah (the Messiah will be an incarnation of the Archangel Michael, and Michael speaks as himself in this passage) will literally live among the Israelites (Isaiah 9:6), and rule the New Israel for God and Christ.
+It will be clear to Israel that the Messiah was sent by God to be their king (see also 2:9 above).

-Chapter 2 12 The Lord will inherit Judah as his portion in the holy land and will again choose Jerusalem.
+Chapter 2 12 The Lord will inherit Judah as his portion, as the holy land, and will again choose Jerusalem.
 13 Be still before the Lord, all mankind, because he has roused himself from his holy dwelling.

 Chapter 3 1 Then he showed me Joshua the high priest standing before the angel of the Lord, and Satan standing at his right side to accuse him.
 2 The Lord said to Satan, “The Lord rebuke you, Satan!
 The Lord, who has chosen Jerusalem, rebuke you!
 Is not this man a burning stick snatched from the fire?”